northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::

 ::::{dropdown} 2.
 What are the resource and job limits on the `lowpriority` partition?
-Currently, the resource limits and the number for CPU-supported low priority jobs on the `lowpriority` partition are the same as the `default partition <https://rc-docs.northeastern.edu/en/latest/hardware/partitions.html>`_.
-The resource limits and the number for GPU-supported low priority jobs on the ``lowpriority`` partition are the same as the `gpu partition <https://rc-docs.northeastern.edu/en/latest/hardware/partitions.html>`_.
+Currently, the resource limits and the number for CPU-supported low priority jobs on the `lowpriority` partition are the same as the default partition (see {ref}`partition-names`).
+The resource limits and the number for GPU-supported low priority jobs on the `lowpriority` partition are the same as the gpu partition (see {ref}`partition-names`).
 ::::

 ::::{dropdown} 3.
 Is there a limit on the number of CPUs or GPUs that can be requested when trying to use the `lowpriority` partition?

 The maximum limit for number of CPUs, GPUs, job time etc. will be the same as that on the `short` and `gpu` partitions.
-Please check our `partitions <https://rc-docs.northeastern.edu/en/latest/hardware/partitions.html>`_ page for the core and RAM limits on these partition.
+Please check our partitions (see {ref}`partition-names`)) page for the core and RAM limits on these partition.
 ::::

 ::::{dropdown} 4.
 I am an owner of a private partition, will this affect my group’s job wait time?